michaellomuscio/RHigh/README.md

 Below are the current functions that are available in the package.
 * Confidence intervals
-** One proportion z interval
+  * One proportion z interval
-** Two proportion z interval
+  * Two proportion z interval
   * t interval
   * Two sample t interval
+* Hypothesis tests
   * One proportion z-test
   * Two proportion z-test
   * One sample t-test
   * Two sample t-test
-* Chi-square test of inependence
+  * Chi-square test of independence